dsoglobal/dsowebsite/content/blogposts/dso-report-february-2019.md

 ---
 showcomments: true
 date: 2019-02-01T05:00:00.000Z
-title: DSO Report February 2019
+title: DSO Experience Highlights from our Team
 thumb_img_path: ""
 excerpt: DSO Reunion Celebration.
 We feature favorite moments and highlights from our student and professional volunteers both across the USA and globally.